Tauranga 1st Waikato Militia NZ Wars memorial

 Crafted from marble by W. Parkinson & Co. of Auckland, the memorial was unveiled at Mission Cemetery on the afternoon of 11 July 1909.
 The ceremony was described by the Bay of Plenty Times as ‘one of the most impressive, patriotic and historic functions which has yet taken place in the annals of Tauranga’.

 In attendance were members of the Tauranga Mounted Rifles, the Opotiki Mounted Rifles, New Zealand Wars and South African War veterans, active servicemen and school cadets.
-Among local iwi representatives was Rāwiri Puhirake, a nephew of the Ngāi Te Rangi chief and military leader at Pukehinahina (Gate Pā) and Te Ranga.
+Among local iwi representatives was Rāwiri Puhirake, a nephew of the Ngāi Te Rangi chief of the same name who had been a military leader at Pukehinahina (Gate Pā) and Te Ranga.

 After a short address, the memorial was unveiled by the Mayor of Tauranga, Staff Chaplain Captain the Reverend Canon Jordan, 4th Regiment Auckland Mounted Rifles.
-A collection taken up during the afternoon raised £12 14s 1½d which was donated to the cemetery restoration fund.
+A collection taken up during the afternoon raised £12 14s 1½d for the cemetery restoration fund.

 The memorial’s southern and main face commemorates 10 imperial soldiers who were killed in action or died of wounds received in 1864, at Gate Pā in April and Te Ranga on 21 June.
-The inscription here contains a key error: the battle at Gate Pā took place on 29 April, not 20 April as stated on the memorial.
+The inscription contains an error: the battle at Gate Pā took place on 29 April, not 20 April as stated on the memorial.

-Private Thomas McGough of the 68th Regiment was ‘accidentally killed’ during the battle, although the circumstances of his death have yet to be confirmed.
+Private Thomas McGough of the 68th Regiment was ‘accidentally killed’ during the battle, in circumstances that are unclear.
 It is possible that he was one of several troops killed by their comrades on the night of 29 April, when Gate Pā’s defenders abandoned the fortifications and broke through the British lines under fire.

-Of these 10 men, only Private George Smith of the 68th Regiment does not have a memorial ground plaque at Mission Cemetery.
+Of the 10 men, only Private George Smith of the 68th Regiment does not have a memorial ground plaque at Mission Cemetery.
 All 10 names are recorded on official casualty lists.

 The memorial’s western face commemorates five men of the 1st Waikato Militia who died in skirmishing in the Tauranga district in early 1867.
-The names of all five men are found on official casualty lists.
+All are named in official casualty lists.

 Sergeant-Major Henry Emus was mortally wounded at Te Irihanga, south-west of Tauranga, on 18 January 1867.
 Emus’ memorial plaque, also located in Mission Cemetery, gives his date of death as 29 January.
 However a contemporary newspaper reported that Emus died on 23 January.